John Hampden Grammar School: Technical Institute

 In 1920, the Day School opened and technical classes in metalwork and woodwork were introduced – the first in the country.
 The schools changed their names to Wycombe Technical Institute and tuition was offered in most subjects (except French).
 Although the School of Art continued to be part of the Institute it was often considered a separate entity and it moved to Amersham in 1973 becoming part of Amersham and Wycombe College.
 In 1927 land was rented from Lord Carrington to become the school's playing fields – until then the boys had used the Rye for sports fixtures.
 The boys had to change in an open fronted pavilion – close to where the present one is located – and the girls had to change behind the large roller.
-The school motto Quit Ye Like Men, adapted from I Corinthians 16 v13, was adopted in 1924.
+The school motto Quit Ye Like Men, adapted from 1 Corinthians 16:13, was adopted in 1924.
 It remained the motto even during the co-ed period – girls were admitted in 1925 mainly to study commercial subjects.

 Following the introduction of the Education Act 1944, the Institute became the town's new technical school taking children at 11 and 13 plus.
 In 1946 it was decided to split the school and college although both still operated in the same building.
 By 1954, the combined school and further education centre had become vastly over-subscribed and unwieldy.
 Consequently, the High Wycombe College of Further Education was set up on its present site (now Bucks New University) although the final separation of pupils did not come about until 1963.
 In 1956 the girls transferred to the old Wycombe High School buildings in Benjamin Road to form Lady Verney High School.
-Lady Verney High School then moved to Wellsborne before finally merging with Wycombe High School.